CPL-UW/c576-draft01-htgzhgym/README.md

  - Advanced feature: Game tools
  - Prototype: Tower Defense

-## Plan for draft1:
+## Plan:
 - create 3 basic types of tower. (pure red, green and blue).
         - have simple DNA sequence.
 - create different types of monsters.
         - example: circles.
 RGB(128,0,0) - resistance for red - 128/(2*256) = 25%
 - for each level completed, player will get MutantPoints.
 - use firebase for login, and record player level and MutantPoints.